In some cases, you might have to reconcile your Shopify sales information with your bank feed in Xero.

 - Map to a clearing account (which is typically a current asset account with payments enabled)

-Before you begin your reconciliation, it is important to make sure that the Xero Integration is configured for this approach.
+Before you begin your reconciliation, it is important to make sure that Xero Sync is configured for this approach.

 These instructions assume you are using Shopify Payments to process credit card transactions and you've already mapped your payment account to the bank account where your credit card batch deposit is made.

-Within the Settings page of your Xero Integration, under Payout settings, select Export your payout fees and adjustments from Shopify Payments.
+Within the Xero Sync Settings page under Payout settings, select Export your payout fees and adjustments from Shopify Payments.

 You can then choose a Payout fees and adjustments account.